White Draw Fire: Plane crash

 On Sunday, July 1, a military C-130 MAFFS air tanker crashed in the Black Hills while fighting the White Draw Fire.
 The plane crashed at 6:00 p.m. after making two drops of retardant on the fire.
 The cause of the crash was a microburst.
 Four out of the six-member crew were killed.
 The four killed in the crash included Lt.
 Col. Paul Mikeal of Mooresville, Master Sgt.
 Robert Cannon of Charlotte, Maj.
-Joe McCormick of Belmont, and Captain Major Select Ryan Scott David of Boone.
+Joe McCormick of Belmont, and Major Ryan Scott David of Boone.
 Immediately after the crash, a helicopter landed and took two survivors to a Rapid City hospital.

 Memorial site

 On July 1, 2013, a memorial site was dedicated to honoring the four people who died in the Modular Airborne Firefighting System (MAFFS) C-130 air tanker crash in White Draw Fire in 2012.
 The memorial site is located near the point of origin, approximately 6 miles northeast of Edgemont on Highway 18.
 It consists of a gravel parking area with room for about six vehicles, and it has two interpretive panels.